jarium/News-Project/README.md

 - Password: `root`

 After logging in, create a database called `newspage` then import the `newspage.sql` file to adminer.
-After a successfull import, the database will be ready.
+After a successful import, the database will be ready.
 <br> <br>

 ## Routes